clij/clij-docs/reference.md

 ## CLIJ_maximumOfAllPixels

-Determines the maximumSphere of all pixels in a given image.
+Determines the maximum of all pixels in a given image.
 It will be stored in a new row of ImageJs Results table in the column 'Max'.

 **Parameters**: Image source